-- 1. LOAN APPLICATION/BORROWER QUALIFICATION. - Loans are available to Participants on a reasonably equivalent basis.
+1. LOAN APPLICATION/BORROWER QUALIFICATION.

+• Loans are available to Participants on a reasonably equivalent basis.
 However, if you terminate employment, you will generally not be entitled to obtain a loan.
 A Participant must apply for each loan with an application which specifies the amount of the loan desired and the requested duration for the loan.
-The Administrator may request additional information before approving a loan. - All loan applications will be considered by the Administrator within a reasonable time after the Participant applies for the loan. - The loan will be treated as a directed investment of the borrower's Account. - 2.
-LOAN LIMITATIONS.
-With regard to any loan made pursuant to this loan policy, the following rule(s) and limitation(s) will apply, in addition to such other requirements set forth in the Plan: - Loans to a Participant will not be approved in an amount which exceeds 50% of his or her nonforfeitable account balance.
-The maximum aggregate dollar amount of loans outstanding to any Participant may not exceed \$50,000, reduced by the excess of the Participant's highest outstanding Participant loan balance during the 12-month period ending on the date of the loan over the Participant's current outstanding Participant loan balance on the date of the loan. - No loan in an amount less than \$1,000 will be granted to any Participant for any single loan. - A Participant can have 2 loan(s) currently outstanding from the Plan. - Loan refinancing is not permitted. - A spouse (if a Participant is married) generally must consent to any loan before it can be made if a Participant's vested interest is used as security for the loan. - 3.
-ACCOUNT RESTRICTIONS.
-With regard to loans made pursuant to this loan policy (subject to the investment arrangements), the following rules apply: - Loans may only be made from accounts attributable to: - a. matching contributions - b. rollovers from other plans - c. after-tax voluntary contributions - d.
-Accounts attributable to disability - 4.
-EVIDENCE AND TERMS OF LOAN.
-The Administrator will document every loan in the form of a promissory note, signed by the Participant for the face amount of the loan, according to the following: - Any loan granted or renewed under this policy will bear a reasonable rate of interest.
+The Administrator may request additional information before approving a loan.

+• All loan applications will be considered by the Administrator within a reasonable time after the Participant applies for the loan.

+• The loan will be treated as a directed investment of the borrower's Account.

+2. LOAN LIMITATIONS.
+With regard to any loan made pursuant to this loan policy, the following rule(s) and limitation(s) will apply, in addition to such other requirements set forth in the Plan:

+• Loans to a Participant will not be approved in an amount which exceeds 50% of his or her nonforfeitable account balance.
+The maximum aggregate dollar amount of loans outstanding to any Participant may not exceed \$50,000, reduced by the excess of the Participant's highest outstanding Participant loan balance during the 12-month period ending on the date of the loan over the Participant's current outstanding Participant loan balance on the date of the loan.

+- Loans from a TIAA Annuity other than an RPL loan are further limited to: - a.
+45% of the combined accumulations attributable to the funding vehicle(s) under your retirement plan; or - b.
+90% of the CREF and TIAA Real Estate accumulation attributable to participation under this Plan for Retirement Loan (RL) loans, or - c.
+90% of your TIAA Annuity accumulation attributable to participation under this Plan for a Group Supplemental Retirement Annuity (GSRA) loan. - No loan in an amount less than \$1,000 will be granted to any Participant for any single loan.

+• A Participant can have 2 loan(s) currently outstanding from the Plan.
+However, if this loan limitation exceeds three, and your loan is an RPL loan, you may not have more than three loans at any one time.

+Loan refinancing is not permitted.

+• A spouse (if a Participant is married) generally must consent to any loan before it can be made if a Participant's vested interest is used as security for the loan.

+3. ACCOUNT RESTRICTIONS.
+With regard to loans made pursuant to this loan policy (subject to the investment arrangements), the following rules apply:

+- Loans may only be made from accounts attributable to:

+- a. matching contributions, including any safe harbor matching contributions

+- b. rollovers from other plans

+- c. after-tax voluntary contributions

+- d.
+Accounts attributable to disability

+4. EVIDENCE AND TERMS OF LOAN.
+The Administrator will document every loan in the form of a promissory note, signed by the Participant for the face amount of the loan, according to the following:

+• Any loan granted or renewed under this policy will bear a reasonable rate of interest.

 The interest rate will be fixed for the duration of the loan.
-However, with respect to amounts invested with TIAA, the interest rate for your loan will be determined as described below:
+However, with respect to amounts invested with TIAA, the interest rate for your loan will vary, as described below, depending upon how your retirement balance is invested.